 It’s something everyone deals with, but few people want to talk about – hearing loss, and its effect on our personal relationships.
 Research shows one in three adults between the ages of 65 and 74 is experiencing hearing loss.
-Furthermore, 28.8 million Americans would benefit from wearing a hearing aid.
+Furthermore, 28.8 million would benefit from wearing a hearing aid.
 Sadly, only about 30% of these individuals actually wear their hearing aids.

 This inaction leads to difficulty hearing, as well as increased dementia rates, depression, and strained relationships.
 Many people experiencing hearing loss simply suffer in silence.

 But spring is right around the corner.
 It’s a time for emerging leaves, flowers, new beginnings, and growing together.
 Isn’t it time to renew your relationship by talking about your loved one’s hearing loss?

 Studies have found that an individual with untreated hearing loss is 2.4 times more likely to develop dementia, including Alzheimer’s disease.
 When the part of your brain used for hearing becomes less active, it can start a cascade effect that can impact your entire brain.
 Doctors call this brain atrophy.
 It’s the “use it or lose it” principle in action.

 Depression rates among those with hearing loss are nearly double that of an individual with healthy hearing.
 Research shows that as a person’s hearing loss worsens, he often becomes anxious and agitated.
 The individual may begin to isolate himself from friends and family members.
 He’s likely to stop involving himself in the activities he once enjoyed as he sinks deeper into a state of sadness.

 This, in turn, can lead to relationship strain among mother and son, daughter and father, close friends, spouses, and other people in this person’s life.

 Solving the mystery